KalebAsratemedhin/Blogsie/README.md

  - React Context API for state management

 ### Message from the Developer
-This is a project that introduced me to material UI and state management with the context api together with the useReducer hook in react.
+This is a project that introduced me to material UI and state management with the context api in react.
 It is still a work in progress but the main features are almost completed.
 I plan to integrate other cool features and deploy it in this summer.